mariam-95/tech/README.md

 ### `npm install`

 ### `npm start`
- Open [http://localhost:3000](http://localhost:3000)to view it in the browser.
+ Open [http://localhost:3000](http://localhost:3000) to view it in the browser .